ziandzivan/data_backup/README.md

 In the end of the file there is info about successful backuping or error code (in last case data*.tar archives will be deleted).

 > **Warning**
-> - Restoring backup is ONLY from the folder `databackup` in the root of internal storage.
+> - Restoring backup is ONLY from the folder `databackup` in the root of a storage.
 > - Do not rename the folder and data*.tar files !
 > - Any editing of the archive data*.tar files is not allowed for correct restoring !